Skip to content

 What will one-way travel insurance cover?

-If you’re emigrating to another country, a one-way travel insurance policy will usually last for about a week from your departure date, and for about 24 hours after you reach your destination - however the specifics might vary depending on your insurer.
+If you’re emigrating to another country, a one-way travel insurance policy will usually last for about a week from your departure date, and for up to 31 days after you reach your destination.
+Policies vary between insurers so it’s important to understand how long you will be covered for.

 If you’re travelling without a return date in mind, you’ll still need to provide an end date for your policy.
 For example, you could take out cover lasting 12 to 24 months from the start date if you’ll be travelling for a year or two.